 Planting cabbage

-Cabbage can be planted very early in spring, at least a month before the last frost day.
+Cabbage can be planted very early in spring, about a month before the last frost day.
 For winter growing, plant cabbage in late summer.
 Read more about growing cabbage in warmer areas here.

 Grow a healthy cabbage